 A little while ago we explored how to talk to your upper management about cloud adoption.
 Check out our thinking again!

-When you’re making the case for cloud to your CEO or CFO should your argument hinge simply on the CAPEX vs. PEX argument, or is there a more subtle, effective approach to getting organizational buy-in for the cloud?
+When you’re making the case for cloud to your CEO or CFO should your argument hinge simply on the CAPEX vs. OPEX argument, or is there a more subtle, effective approach to getting organizational buy-in for the cloud?

 The beauty of moving to the cloud is that you actually are lowering both Opex vs Capex at the end of the day, not simply replacing CAPEX with OPEX.
 This is because in the in-house model, you have CAPEX because you must buy the equipment (servers, etc.).
-Then you have OPEX for your 24/7 network management.
+Then you have OPEX for your 24/7 network monitoring and management.
 Some companies may like CAPEX because their business might be EBITDA based, and CAPEX doesn’t fundamentally affect that for those businesses.

 You also have OPEX for your System Administrators, for your colocation vendor, bandwidth vendor, hardware vendors, your on-call vendors and legal on top of all of this to negotiate agreements with all these different vendors.